 My husband bought his breakfast, coffee break snacks, and lunch every day all week.
 When we began cutting back expenses, he started by bringing snacks to work.
 That was easy and saved him time waiting on line at the deli.
 He then brought lunch a couple of times a week.
 The savings started to really add up and we were surprised at just how much all those little coffees, or sandwiches cost.
 (2 coffees, snacks and lunch a day equaled a few hundred dollars a month) Making extra at dinner was a great way to have leftovers for lunch.
 That saved time and nightly planning.

-Are you using all your available discounts?
+Are you aware of all your available discounts?
 There are teacher discounts, military discounts, and senior discounts.
 I can’t tell you how many times I forget to use these!
-You can also get membership discounts with AAA, AARP, and many other organizations, unions and groups.
+There are also lots of membership discounts with AAA, AARP, and many other organizations, unions and groups.
 Every thing from local stores and events to amusement parks, car rentals and airfare.
 Don’t miss these – they can save you so much money!

 We practically live at our library.
 They’ve provided so many wonderful experiences for our family.
 When the kids were little, we attended story times, craft events, computer lessons, etc. There are books of course, but also DVDs, CDs, and audiobooks.
 The library provided concerts, book clubs, crochet clubs, tai chi classes, cooking lessons, and a great rotating gallery with local talent.
 My husband entered and won first place and was able to have his own art show.
 This week they are sponsoring a Comic-Con!
 Some events might require a small fee, but it is a fraction of what it really would cost.
 You can have fun and still live cheaply.